pycpp/stl/README.md

 **Is Relocatable**

 Detect if a type is relocatable (can be relocated via `std::memcpy`) at compile-time.
 By default, only trivially copyable or trivially movable types are relocatable, however, `is_relocatable` may be specialized to mark complex types as relocatable.
-Nearly every C++ type is relocatable, except for those with virtual methods or pointers to internal variables.
+Nearly every C++ type is relocatable, except for those with virtual methods[1], references[2], or pointers to internal variables[3].
 Specializing `is_relocatable` for a type may enable significant optimizations for PyCPP containers.

+[1] Virtual functions do not have any specified implementation, and virtual classes are not standard layout [9.7.2].
+[2] References do not have any required storage duration, unlike pointers [8.3.2.4].
+[3] When copied, the pointer will point to the previous address of the internal variable.

 ```cpp
 #include <pycpp/stl/type_traits.h>